- Do you offer financial aid?

 - Will participating in this program help me get into Columbia College?

-- Do I need to take all the courses in the College Preparatory curricular option?
+- Do I need to take all the courses in the Core Skills for College and Beyond curricular option?

 - Where are classes held?

 - How much do books and course materials cost?

 - Do I need to add money to my student Flex/Dining Dollars account?

 - What are you looking for in an applicant?

 - May I still be in the program if I am already a senior in high school?

 - For recommendation letter #1, may I submit a letter from a teacher who knows me well instead of from my principal, headmaster, or guidance counselor?

 - Is admission preferential toward housing or commuter students?